evanwill/go-go-ghpages/3-jekyll.md

 # GitHub Jekyll Project

-[Jekyll](https://jekyllrb.com/) is a static site generator originally focused on creating simple blogs from plain text files.
+[Jekyll](https://jekyllrb.com/){:target="_blank"} is a static site generator originally focused on creating simple blogs from plain text files.
-It has developed into a fully featured generator used on all types of web projects from tiny to huge.
+It has developed into a fully featured generator used on all types of web projects from tiny to huge (browse the [Showcase](https://jekyllrb.com/showcase/){:target="_blank"}).

+{% include figure.html file="jekyll.png" alt="jekyll logo" width="45%" %}

-Gh-pages uses a Jekyll build service to generate all static web content.
+Gh-pages uses a builtin Jekyll build service to generate all static web content.
 The basic demos presented so far don't actually use any Jekyll features.
 However, a full fledged Jekyll project can be created with just a few files in a repository.

 > Note: file names starting with an underscore `_` are special files to Jekyll.
 > Be sure to include them correctly!

-Demo using the [Minima](https://github.com/jekyll/minima) theme:
+Demo using the [Minima](https://github.com/jekyll/minima){:target="_blank"} theme:

 1. Create a new repository:
     - Click the + sign in the upper right and select *New repository*.
-    - Give the repository a nice name, check the *Initialize this repository with a README* option, and click the *Create* button.
+    - Give the repository a nice name
+    - Check the *Initialize this repository with a README* option
+    - Click *Add .gitignore*, search for jekyll, and select it
+    - Click the *Create repository* button.
-2. Create a `_config.yml` file to setup your Jekyll project (check the example [config](https://github.com/jekyll/minima/blob/master/_config.yml) for all the options):
+2. Create a `_config.yml` file to setup your Jekyll project (check the example [config](https://github.com/jekyll/minima/blob/master/_config.yml){:target="_blank"} for all the options):
     - Click the *Create new file* button on the repository page.
     - Name the file `_config.yml`.
     - Add the basic YAML fields required by Jekyll: